TEEN LEADERSHIP

 Will take initiative.

-CAREER-IN-TRAINING (CIT) PROGRAM
+CAREER-IN-TRAINING OR COUNSELOR-IN-TRAINING (CIT) PROGRAM

-The Career-in-Training (CIT) program is for 16-17 year-old campers who have previously participated in the LIT program (either in person or virtual).
+The Career-in-Training/Counselor-in-Training program is for 16-17 year-old campers who have previously participated in the LIT program (either in person or virtual).
 Participants in the CIT program will choose to focus on one particular ‘pathway’ and gain tangible job skills that will boost their resume.
-Teens in the CIT program must be able to commit to two sessions (do not have to be back-to-back)
+Teens in the CIT program must be able to commit to two sessions.
+These sessions do not have to be back-to-back but one of the sessions must be an 8 day session.

 Requirements: